-No. Level Control Point Compliance Criteria Result Comment 2.4.2 Major food safety In order to nurture awareness towards food safety throughout the organization, the senior management shall conduct communication and training with and for the worker, grasp the state of implementation of process concerning food safety and carry out the review by the management stipulated in 2.4.
-2.4.3 (K) management Top management determines and provides, in a timely manner, the qualified resources (including suitably qualified personnel) that are necessary to implement, maintain, and improve the farm management manual, which includes the food safety system.
-2.4.4 /ajo HACCP based Top management revises the HACCP-based system, which is stated in Control Point 5.1, at least once a year to ensure its continuing applicability, suitability, and effectiveness.In the event of any change that impacts food safety, top management reviews the HACCP based system and food safety management procedures, including the prerequisite programs.
+No. Level Control Point Compliance Criteria Result Comment 2.4.2 Major Grasping how food safety culture is nurtured Top management shall conduct the following activities regarding food safety culture to establish, implement and continuously improve food safety management.
+(1) Educate and train workers (2) Record communications with the workers and the workers' opinions and impressions.
+(3) Record the effectiveness of such efforts (the depth of understanding and compliance with work procedures of the workers) 2.4.3 Major Identification and provision of management resources Top management determines and provides, in a timely manner, the qualified resources (including suitably qualified personnel) that are necessary to implement, maintain, and improve the farm management manual, which includes the food safety system.
+2.4.4 Major Review of the HACCP based system Top management revises the HACCP-based system, which is stated in Control Point 5.1, at least once a year to ensure its continuing applicability, suitability, and effectiveness.
+In the event of any change that impacts food safety, top management reviews the HACCP based system and food safety management procedures, including the prerequisite programs.
 The review includes analysis of the farm management manual and food safety goals, which are part of the food safety management system.
 2.5 Minor Protection of intellectual properties (1) When new technologies, new varieties, or new product brands are developed by the farm, they are protected and utilized as intellectual properties of the farm.(2) The farm does not infringe upon intellectual properties of others, such as registered varieties.

 No. Level Control Point Compliance Criteria Result Comment 2.6 Major Appropriate use of trademark The use of the trademark owned by Japan GAP Foundation and the explanatory documents of ASIAGAP follow the relative standard documents and satisfy the following items.
 (1) The trademarks and logo marks are used with the approval from Japan GAP Foundation.
 (2) The users obtain the confirmation from Japan GAP Foundation on their usage.
 (3) Logo mark shall not be used on the package for consumers.
-3. Pla nni ng and evaluat ion 3.1 Major Production planning The field manager has developed a documented production plan that includes the following.
+3. Pla nni ng and evaluati on 3.1 Major Production planning The field manager has developed a documented production plan that includes the following.
 (1) Activities and their timing (2) Estimated yield per item (3) Goal regarding productivity 3.2 Major Records of activities Activities on the sites and in produce handling facilities are recorded.
 The records contain the following items: - Date - Operator name(s) - Activity - Application machinery

-No. Level Control Point Compliance Criteria Result Comment 3.3 Major Maintenance of documents and records (1) There is a documented management procedure to appropriately store the documents and records required in order to prove compliance with ASIAGAP.
-(2) The records required by ASIAGAP are kept in the manner defined in (1), effectively controlled, and stored for at least the past two years.
+No. Level Control Point Compliance Criteria Result Comment 3.3 Major Maintenance of documents and records There is a documented management procedure to appropriately store the documents and records required in order to prove compliance with ASIAGAP.
+The records required by ASIAGAP are kept in the manner defined in (1), effectively controlled, and stored for at least the past two years.
 For the first audit, the records of the past three months prior to the date of audit are available.
 After the first audit, the farm continuously keeps records.
-(3) When a law or customer requires any record to be kept for more than two years, or agricultural produce to be on the shelf at the retail exceeding for two years, the farm keeps the records according to the requirement.
-(4) The documents and records required in order to prove compliance with ASIAGAP are managed appropriately, and can always be viewed promptly as requested.
+When a law or customer requires any record to be kept for more than two years, or agricultural produce to be on the shelf at the retail exceeding for two years, the farm keeps the records according to the requirement.
+The documents and records required in order to prove compliance with ASIAGAP are managed appropriately, and can always be viewed promptly as requested.
 3.4 ecor Evaluation of the plan and achievements (1) Implementation of the plan developed in Control Point 3.1. is recorded.(2) The plan and its implementation are evaluated, and the evaluation result is used to develop the next plan.